 heroes.
 While admitting they led the War for Independence, he takes them to task for their motives, stating it was not for equal access to life, liberty, and the pursuit of happiness they fought, but for a government that would “protect the property of slave owners, land speculators, merchants, and bondholders.”
 The true revolutionaries, he says, were men like the soldiers of Pennsylvania and New Jersey who mutinied against their gentry officers, George Washington among them, for the luxurious treatment they enjoyed.
 Men like Massachusetts farmer, Daniel Shays, who led a revolt against the seizure of homes and farms for nonpayment of extortionate taxes.

-From Harvard historian Alex Keyssar: “It’s hard to argue that we were a democracy while slavery existed or while African Americans were denied the franchise.”
+Harvard historian Alex Keyssar notes: “It’s hard to argue that we were a democracy while slavery existed or while African Americans were denied the franchise.”
 To that, one could add the suffrage in 1776 did not admit white men who owned no property, Native Americans, or women of any station.

 Two things jump out at me as I read these assessments: